orca1018/flappy-bird-clone/README.md

 |------|----------------|-------|
 | 1    | orca1018       | 58    |

-You can submit your score in the submission director.
+You can submit your score in the submission directory.

 ## Credits
 I would like to give credit to the following repositories for providing inspiration and assets for this project: